How should I clean the scanner?

 - Clean the outer case with a cloth dampened with mild detergent and water.

-Caution: Do not spray glass cleaner directly on the scanner glass; otherwise, the fluid might leak inside the scanner and damage it.
+Caution: Do not spray glass cleaner directly on the scanner glass.

 Make sure that no dust builds up on the surface of the document table or the transparency unit window.
 Dust can cause spots in your scanned images.